The Urban League DJ's Weddings & All Events

 No Unsightly Cables or Banners

-we believe in making sure our customer has the event they were hoping for.
+We believe in making sure our customers have the event they were hoping for.
 We are not about self-promotion, so you won't find large banners with our logo at your wedding.
-All of our equipment is black so it won't clash with your wedding decor - no matter what the color.
-Our equipment is set up behind a professional facade so your guests don't have to view sound equipment or cables hanging all over the place.
+All of our equipment is black, so it won't clash with your wedding decor—no matter what the color.
+Our equipment is set up behind a professional facade, so your guests don't have to view sound equipment or cables hanging all over the place.

 A Professional DJ Guarantees Your Wedding Is A Success

-True enough these days, anyone can play music, but a Professional DJ does a lot more than that -- as you've probably figured out by this point of the web page.
-A Professional DJ not only has a wide range of music from every era, but knows the music and knows how and when to use it.
-Every reception is different and if a DJ can hit on a few song sets that makes everyone in attendance happy and dancing while making the day's events run smoothly, you'll have fond memories of your special day...and so will your friends and family.
+True enough, these days, anyone can play music, but a professional DJ does a lot more than that, as you've probably figured out by this point on the web page.
+A professional DJ not only has a wide range of music from every era but also knows the music and knows how and when to use it.
+Every reception is different, and if a DJ can hit on a few song sets that make everyone in attendance happy and dancing while making the day's events run smoothly, you'll have fond memories of your special day...and so will your friends and family.
 My professional reputation banks on it.

 - Uplighting